SangameshPK-2003/TinDog-Bootstrap/readme.md

 ## Demo

-To watch a demo of this project, simply visit [Tindog Website](https://sangameshpk-2003.github.io/TinDog-Bootstrap)
+To see demo of this project, simply visit [Tindog Website](https://sangameshpk-2003.github.io/TinDog-Bootstrap)

 ## Usage